Very quick and clean process, absolutely perfect with notifying me on my account and course activation.

 The 7 modules that you’ll cover throughout this course, are:

-To help students have the best chances of passing their exams, we have developed a series of regular exam preparation sessions.
-Before the session, students complete a pre-assigned mock paper in advanced, and your tutor will run through the paper and correct answers, informing you of what the AAT expect you to write and why.
+Exam Prep Sessions - To help students have the best chances of passing their exams, we have developed a series of regular exam preparation sessions.
+Before the session, students complete a pre-assigned mock paper in advance, and your tutor will run through the paper and correct answers, informing you of what the AAT expect you to write and why.
 This helps you think in a way that will enable you to approach each question correctly, increasing the likelihood of you passing.

-Your tutor will take you through a specific topic or module, in an online classroom session.
+Live Online Classes - Your tutor will take you through a specific topic or module in an online classroom session.

 *Sage software is only compatible with a Windows PC or Laptop.
 This software is not compatible with Apple Mac’s (unless Boot Camp is installed).